 As the Bank of Russia satisfies the banking sector’s needs for liquidity provision (absorption) mainly through the auction-based operations, the volume of overnight standing facilities is relatively small.
 As a rule, banks resort to these instruments in case of short-term imbalances which cannot be handled through operations in the interbank market.

 Interest rates on overnight standing facilities to provide and absorb liquidity are fixed and shape the upper and the lower border of the Bank of Russia interest rate corridor, respectively.
 Its borders are symmetrical with respect to the key rate and are shifted automatically in line with its changes.
 The interest rate corridor width determines the permitted fluctuation range of money market rates and currently amounts to 2 percentage points.

-Under liquidity surplus the Bank or Russia only absorbs banking sector liquidity over an extended time frame through the issuance of Bank of Russia bonds (OBR).
-The bonds are issued for 3, 6, 12 — months terms, the coupon period is set at 3 months.
+Under sustainable liquidity surplus the Bank or Russia absorbs banking sector liquidity over an extended time frame through the issuance of Bank of Russia bonds (OBR).
+The bonds are issued for 3, 6, 12 months, the coupon period is set at 3 months.
 The coupon yield for each day of the coupon period is equal to the key rate effective on that day.
 OBR issuance allows the Bank of Russia to absorb medium-term liquidity surplus and enhance the impact of the Bank of Russia main operations on money market interest rates.
 Moreover, if a bank faces liquidity shortage before the OBRs it hold expire, it can sell them on the secondary market or use them as collateral in the money market or to draw funds from the Bank of Russia.